kaftejiman/pwn/ret2csu/README.md

 # ELI5 ret2csu

 As far as my understanding goes, take it with a grain of salt.
-Tests done on a machine with the below specifications:
+Tests programs done on an AMD64 Linux Ubuntu
-Arch: AMD64
-OS: Linux Ubuntu

 <div id="table-of-contents">
 <h2>Table of Contents</h2>